-If we are unable to close the EryDel transaction, we may be treated as a "public shell" company, which could have negative consequences, including potential Nasdaq delisting of our common stock.
+We may be treated as a "public shell" company, which could have negative consequences, including potential Nasdaq delisting of our common stock.

-If we are unable to close the EryDel transaction, we may be treated as a "public shell" company under the Nasdaq rules and the Securities Act.
+We may be treated as a "public shell" company under the Nasdaq rules and the Securities Act.
 Although the evaluation of whether a listed company is a public shell company is based on a facts and circumstances determination, a Nasdaq-listed company with no or nominal operations and either no or nominal assets, assets consisting solely of cash and cash equivalents, or assets consisting of any amount of cash and cash equivalents and nominal other assets is generally considered to be a public shell.
 Listed companies determined to be public shells by Nasdaq may be subject to delisting proceedings or additional and more stringent listing criteria.